-Day 8 & 9, September 12 & 13: Exploring the South Pantanal A range of activities in the refuge offers varied perspectives on the South Pantanal.
+Day 8 & 9, September 15 & 16: Exploring the South Pantanal A range of activities in the refuge offers varied perspectives on the South Pantanal.
 Depending on seasonal conditions, we may take nature walks and day and night 4x4 safaris in open-sided trucks.
 Local guides join our Expedition Leader to reveal and interpret the area's many natural phenomena.
 Wildlife abounds in the vicinity, and the refuge is the site of the Onçafari Jaguar Project.
 This new conservation initiative aims to promote wildlife ecotourism in the Pantanal by habituating jaguars to vehicles so people can observe them while on safari.
 With patience and luck, we hope to be among the fortunate few to see wild jaguars here, as sightings continue to increase with concerted conservation efforts.
 On clear nights from mid-June to mid-October, the starry skies overhead are spectacular, and we may have the chance to view planets and constellations through powerful telescopes during evening astronomy programs around the campfire.
-During our time at Caiman Ecological Refuge, Cassio Bernardino from WWF-Brazil's Conservation Officer and Pantanal Project Coordinator will join the group to discuss WWF work in the region.
-He will share information on transboundary collaboration between Brazil, Paraguay, and Bolivia; sustainable agriculture in the soy and cattle industries; freshwater initiatives; and forest fire prevention, recovery, and management.
+During our time at Caiman Ecological Refuge, WWF-Brazil's Conservation Officer and Pantanal Project Coordinator will join the group to discuss WWF work in the region.
+Our local expert will share information on transboundary collaboration between Brazil, Paraguay, and Bolivia; sustainable agriculture in the soy and cattle industries; freshwater initiatives; and forest fire prevention, recovery, and management.

 A head researcher from Instituto Arara Azul (ITA) will also join to discuss the WWF-supported Hyacinth Macaw Project.
 The project studies the biology and ecological relationships of the hyacinth macaw and manages and promotes the conservation of the hyacinth macaw in its natural habitat.
 The project works onsite at Caiman Ecological Refuge and studies the reproductive biology of scarlet macaws, toucans, hawks, owls, Muscovy ducks, and other species that live alongside the hyacinth macaw in the Pantanal.

-Overnight Caiman Ecological Refuge (B,L,D) Day 10, September 14: Fundo Casual Trail / Nauto Caño Creek After a last morning activity at Caiman Ecological Refuge, we drive to Campo Grande and check in to our hotel.
-Campo Grande is the capital and largest city in the Brazilian state of Mato Grosso.
-This evening, we reflect on highlights of our adventure over a farewell dinner.
-Overnight Hotel Deville Prime Campo Grande (B,L,D) Day 11, September 15: Campo Grande / Depart A transfer is provided to the airport this morning for departing flights.
+Overnight Caiman Ecological Refuge (B,L,D) Day 10, October 1: Caiman / Campo Grande / São Paulo Drive this morning to Campo Grande, the capital and largest city in the Brazilian state of Mato Grosso do Sul.
+Highly multicultural with a distinctive mixed-ethnic heritage, Campo Grande's population includes immigrants and descendants from Japan, the Middle East, Armenia, Portugal, Germany, Italy, Spain and Paraguay who have mixed with indigenous Amerindian peoples and Afro-Brazilians.
+From here, we depart on an afternoon flight to São Paulo and check in to our hotel.
+This evening, reflect on all the highlights of our adventure over a farewell dinner.
+Overnight Tivoli Mofarrej São Paulo Hotel (B,L,D) Day 11, October 2: São Paulo/ Depart A transfer is provided to the airport this morning for departing flights.
 (B) Meet Our Expert